danielmkarlsson/sc4reaper/README.md

 This let's us route audio between programs:
 https://github.com/mattingalls/Soundflower

+It is my strongly expressed recomendation that you _never, ever, ever_ listen to the sound output of SuperCollider without first having routed it into to Reaper using SoundFlower.
+If you have used SoundFlower in the past with a gui then I shoud tell you that this is not that.
+This is a kernel extension.
+Long story short: It not only works, it is great now.

 Every time we feel that we need to start from the beginning learning how to do things in SuperCollider we begin here:
 https://www.youtube.com/watch?v=yRzsOOiJ_p4&list=PLPYzvS8A_rTaNDweXe6PX4CXSGq4iEWYC